nakshatra-droid/job_platform_docs/docs/index.md

 - Register and log in securely.
 - Browse and search for job opportunities.
 - Apply for jobs.
-- Manage profile and update password.
+- Manage profile.
-- Track applications through the "My Applications" section.
+- Track applications.
 - Logout securely.

 ### Employer Portal